CsillaFarkas/ParetoPick-R/README.md

   * stratified variables such as lowflow in the Schoeps do not work in the tool, the sliders cannot be moved
   * users should not produce optimisation outputs with values below 0 and if possible no values smaller than 1, the app allows a rescale to roughly balance the values between 1 and 100 but it is turned off
   * share to GitLab
-  * write a comprehensive Readme walking the user through the use of the tool including an explanation of the data format input requirements
+  * write a comprehensive Readme walking the user through the use of the tool

 * AHP